adestefa/machine-learning-in-c/README.md

 It is important to note how critical the added bias parameter is here for accuracy, as without it we can only drive the output based on the input parameters alone.
 But with a bias, the model can take the entire state of the output and shift it around left or right regardless of the inputs.
 In our car analogy, the bias would be a traffic cop, who is able to shift the whole car as needed.

-What we need now is a training function that can iterates over the cost and drives it down toward our target value.
+What we need now is a training function that can cycle over the cost and help drive it down toward zero.
 We do this with the help of two values, epsilon, and a learning rate as knobs we can use to slightly shift the output for better results.

 <img src="imgs/training_cycles.png" alt="Training cycles" style="width:500px;">